atx-barnes/unity-tesla-kit/README.md

 ## Overview

-The Tesla API Unity/C# Wrapper gives you the ability to easily use the Tesla API from your Unity applications.
+TeslaKit Unity/C# Wrapper package gives you the ability to easily use the Tesla API from your Unity applications.
 You can make state or command requests to your vehicle and add more endpoints for future supported features of each Tesla model.

-This project also contains immersive examples for creating XR applications to control your Tesla using new digital mediums.
+Massive thanks to https://github.com/timdorr for creating documentation around the Tesla API.
+Check out the Unoffical Tesla API https://tesla-api.timdorr.com/ for more documentation on the exact endpoints and auth services that are being used in this plugin.

 ## Features

 - Tesla API Wrapper for Unity (OAuth2.0, List Vehicles, State / Command Requests, etc.)
-- 3D Electric Vehicle Model
+- 3D Vehicle Model
-- Ability to Add Vehicle Endpoint Methods for Future Vehicle Software Updates.
+- Ability to Add Vehicle Endpoint Methods for Future Vehicle Endpoint Updates.
-- Real-time Tesla Debug Console UI Example
+- Real-time Tesla Debug Console UI Examples
 - Universal Render Pipeline Supported
-- Task-based Asynchronous Pattern
-- Supported Result Objects
+- Async/await

 ## Versioning